Go to the Students section

 Go to the Support us section

-3.1.1 Personal circumstances that are out of the control of the student and which the student could not reasonably have prevented or accommodated
+3.1.1 to be personal circumstances that are out of the control of the student and that the student could not reasonably have prevented or accommodated

-3.1.2 They must have had a significant and demonstratively negative effect on the student’s ability to study or undertake an assessment
+3.1.2 to have had a significant and demonstratively negative effect on the student’s ability to study or undertake an assessment.

-3.1.3 The timing of the circumstances must be relevant to the claimed impact.
+3.1.3 Additionally, the timing of the circumstances must be relevant to the claimed impact.

 3.4 Assessment takes many forms but when considering exceptional circumstances, it is helpful to place them into two broad categories: event assessments and deadline assessments.
 Each is defined below:

 3.4.1 Event assessment – assessments taken under controlled and timed conditions such as exams, tests and presentations

 3.4.2 Deadline assessments – assessments not taken under controlled and timed conditions such as essays, assignments and placements.

 4.1 Given the nature of exceptional circumstances, it is impossible to give definitive lists of the types of submissions that will be accepted or those which will not.
 However, the list below is intended to give an indication of the types of situations that the University would be likely to accept as exceptional circumstances if they occurred at a time which impacted on study or assessment and they were supported by appropriate evidence:

 4.1.1 A serious short-term illness or accident which, in an employment context, would have led to a period of sick leave